The Moser-Tardos Framework with Partial Resampling: Introduction

-In low-congestion routing, we are given a collection of (source, destination) pairs $\{(s_i,t_i):~i \in [n]\}$ in a $V$-vertex, $K$-edge directed or undirected graph $G$ with edge-set $E$; each edge $f \in E$ has a capacity $c_f$, and we are also given a collection $P_i = \{P_{i,j}\}$ of possible routing paths for each $(s_i,t_i)$-pair, with each such path indexed by $i$ and an auxiliary index $j$.
-We aim to choose one path from $P_i$ for each $i$, in order to minimize the \emph{relative congestion}: the minimal $T$ such that the maximum load on any edge $f$ is at most $T \cdot c_f$.
-We get a similar IP formulation:
+Low-congestion routing is a motivating example of this type of problem: we are given a collection of (source, destination) pairs $(s_1,t_1), \dots, (s_n, t_n)$ in a directed or undirected graph $G$ with edge-set $E$; each edge $f \in E$ has a capacity $b_f$, and we are also given a collection $\mathcal{P}_i = \{P_{i,j}\}$ of possible routing paths for each $(s_i,t_i)$-pair.
+We aim to choose one path from each collection $\mathcal{P}_i$, in order to minimize the \emph{relative congestion}: the minimal $T$ such that the maximum load on any edge $f$ is at most $T \cdot c_f$.
+This problem leads to a simple IP formulation:

-\textbf{Our class of problems.} Given the above two examples, we are ready to define the class of problems that we will study.
-As above, we have $n$ variables $X_1, X_2, \ldots, X_n$; we need to choose one value for each variable, which is modeled by ``assignment constraints" (\ref{eqn:lst-assign}) on the underlying indicator variables $x_{i,j}$.
-In addition, we have a set $\mathcal B$ of (undesirable) events; these are all conjunctions of the elementary events $X_i = j$; we aim to choose the variables $X_i, \dots, X_n$, and such that all the $B \in \mathcal B$ are falsified.
-It is easily seen that these two applications have the undesirable events defined by \emph{linear} threshold functions of the form ``$\sum_{i,j} a_{k,i,j} [X_i = j] > b_k$, " where $[X_i = j]$ is the indicator that variable $X_i$ takes on value $j$; we will also consider bad-events which are non-linear, some of which will be crucial in our packet-routing application.
-We develop a \emph{partial resampling} approach to our basic problem in Section~\ref{sec:resampling}; Theorem~\ref{resample-main-thm} presents some general conditions under which our algorithm quickly computes a feasible solution $X_1, \dots, X_n$.

-The probabilistic analysis of MT and related algorithms is governed by \emph{witness trees}.
-While these are easy to count when all bad-events are essentially the same (the ``Symmetric LLL''), this can be complicated in the more general (``asymmetric'') case.

-A key technical tool in our analysis is a new formula for counting the witness trees.
-This greatly simplifies the analysis of the Asymmetric LLL.
-It is critical to obtaining usable formulas for complicated applications of the Partial Resampling framework, but it is also very useful for analyzing the standard Moser-Tardos framework.